ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 }'

-The workflow only runs when the deployment status is success, meaning Render has confirmed the build is live.
-The target_url from the deployment event is the preview environment URL.
+It only runs when the deployment status is success, meaning Render has confirmed the build is live.
+The target_url from the deployment event is the PR preview URL.
 Autonoma receives it and knows exactly where to send the agents.

 What happens next is the part that requires no manual work.
-Autonoma's agents read your codebase, understand your routes and components and user flows, and execute tests against the live preview environment.
+Autonoma's agents read your codebase, understand your routes and components and user flows, and execute tests against the live PR preview.
 The Planner agent builds test cases from your code.
 The Automator agent runs them against the actual deployed app.
 The Maintainer agent keeps those tests aligned with your codebase as it changes over time.

 GitHub deployment status check showing Run Autonoma Tests completed successfully in 5 seconds